AutoDRIVE-Ecosystem/AutoDRIVE-Simulator-Containerization/README.md

 the automation library, but it can still be an issue for large workloads querying the same node in a cluster multiple times.

-**NOTE: this readme is *still being updated!* Some details of the setup & usage are currently missing.**
+**NOTE: this readme is *still being updated.* Some details of the setup & usage are currently missing.**